Massachusetts Real Estate- Merrimack Valley

 Improperly affixing the ledger board to your house can significantly impact the safety of the structure.

-Often an inexperienced weekend warrior will nail the ledger to the home when it should be lag bolted.
+Often an inexperienced weekend warrior will nail the ledger to the home when it should be lag-bolted.
 Worse yet some homeowners will attach right over the siding.
 The lag bolts will ensure the deck ledger will not pull away from the house.

-Massachusetts building code for decks requires a strong tie to attach the deck to inside joists of a house as well as being properly lag bolted to the house.
+Current Massachusetts building code for decks requires a strong tie to attach the deck to inside joists of a house as well as being properly lag bolted to the house.

 Not Flashing The Ledger Board